rome/tools/website/src/_includes/docs/ci.md

 ## CI

-Rome comes with a CI mode that allows run multiple CI checks jsut by running one single command.
+Rome comes with a CI mode that allows performing multiple CI checks just by running one single command.

 This mode is only available via CLI.